YiZhong-xybc/YiZhong-xybc.github.io/_researches/1_research.md

 related_publications: false
 ---

-**Challenges:**
+With the gradual commercialization of autonomous parking systems, multi-vehicle cooperative parking will become the trend of unmanned parking lots in the future to further enhance traffic efficiency and safety.
+This paper aims to address a large-scale multi-vehicle cooperative parking problem in highly constrained parking lots with continuous traffic flows.

+**Challenges**

-Multi-vehicle trajectory planning(MVTP) in constrained parking lots faces significant challenges:
+Multi-vehicle trajectory planning(MVTP) faces significant challenges:

 - Multiple spatiotemporal constraints
 - Inability to handle continuous traffic flow scenarios where vehicles continuously enter and exit